Last Modified: 26 Nov 2013

 Days 2-4 Luang Nam Tha

 Drive from Luang Prabang to Luang Namtha.
-We stay here for two nights at a friendly local guesthouse or lodge.
+We stay here for three nights at a friendly local guesthouse or lodge.

 Luang Namtha is a laid-back town on the banks of the Nam Tha river in northern Laos.
 It's the most ethnically diverse area in the whole of the country, home to more than 35 minority groups, including the Lanten, Hmong, Khmu and Tai Dam.